steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 $vim ~/.bashrc
 ```

-and include the code similar to this.
+Then, include the code similar to this.

 ```console
 // .bashrc
 alias usescrapy="source /home/youraccount/Desktop/code/scrapy/bin/activate"
 ```

-You should find the equivalnet part of **/home/youraccount/Desktop/code/** with **$pwd** command if you want use this.
+You should find the equivalnet part of **/home/youraccount/Desktop/code/** with **$pwd** command if you want to use this.

-Then, **$source ~/.bashrc** and you can use this Python development environment with **$usescrapy** only.
+Then, **$source ~/.bashrc** and you can use this Python development environment with **$usescrapy** only whenever you want.

 If you made it all work, type **$usescrapy** and **$pip install ipython scrapy** to install the minimal dependencies we will use for this post.
-If you are familiar with Python or other programming langauges, you may use them to automate the process.
+If you are familiar with Python or other programming langauges, you may use them to automate the whole process.

 If you like the Python dependencies and reuse the exactly same ones later, use these commands.